bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Asset_Issuing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note:: |
-       The result returned by sending transactions represents whether the transaction is submitted successfully,
+       The returned result of transactions sent represents whether the transaction is submitted successfully.
-       and to check whether the transaction is executed successfully you have to perform one of the two operations:
+       To check whether the transaction is executed successfully, you have to perform one of the two operations:

 Querying from the Blockchain Browser